k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/02_jobs_and_batches_flow.md

 **Step 1.**

-Which Batch command do I type to sync instances 996, 997, 998 and 999?
+Which Batch command is used to sync instances 996, 997, 998 and 999?

 Run the batch_summary command with the appropriate **Bid** parameter.